 Futures may offer a glimpse of what you ultimately pay for in a range of goods.
 In the past six months, coffee and oil futures have soared as supply and demand issues impacted their prices.
 Unseasonably cold weather in Brazil – the biggest coffee producer – led to the destruction of coffee trees, pushing prices higher.
 Recently, oil prices have surged higher as demand returns following the global pandemic and sanctions on Russia impact supply, leading to higher gas prices at the pump.

 All investing comes with a degree of risk, but trading futures contracts can be a very treacherous path for individual investors with limited knowledge of how futures function.
 Brokers will allow customers to trade futures on margin, which effectively allows you to borrow money to place bigger bets.
 If that bet doesn’t pan out, you’re on the hook for a bigger sum of money than you may be ready to pay.

 As new cryptocurrency funds come to market, be advised that these holdings largely consist of futures contracts — not the underlying cryptocurrencies.
 The extreme level of volatility means that significant performance disparities are sure to result.

 Futures vs. options

 Futures and options are often placed in the same bucket when discussing investments, as they are both rooted in what-if price scenarios.
 However, there’s a critical distinction between the two.
-Options contracts are true to their name: The holder has the option to choose whether to actually exercise the option to buy or sell.
+Options contracts are true to their name: The holder has the option to choose whether to exercise the option to buy or sell.
 Futures, on the other hand, must be executed.
 Neither party has the ability to turn down the contract.